Skip to main contentSupply Chain Analysis Workflow

 1. Upload the Apple supply chain analysis pdf

 First, retrieve the pdf document from here https://www.aei.org/wp-content/uploads/2025/06/RPT_Miller_Apple-Supply-Chain_June-2025.pdf?x85095, and upload it in you data storage.
-Give your pdf a descriptive name likeapply-supply-chain.pdf
+Give your pdf a descriptive name like apply-supply-chain.pdf

 2. Create a New Workflow

 Create Start by creating a new workflow in the web interface.
 Give it a descriptive name like “Apple Supply Chain Analysis”.a new workflow in the web interface.
-Give it a descriptive name like “Apple Supply Chain Analysis” Lear more on how to create a workflow here: Create a workflow Learn more on our nodes concepts here: Workflow Nodes3.
-Add S3 File Loader Node
+Give it a descriptive name like “Apple Supply Chain Analysis”

-First, we need to load the PDF document from storage.- Create a new S3LoadFile node
+First, we need to load the PDF document from storage.

 - Configure the node parameters: